AI Washing Securities Fraud Lawyer

 Companies across the investment industry are exaggerating their artificial intelligence capabilities to attract investors.
 The SEC calls this practice “AI washing” and has made it an enforcement priority.
 If you invested in a fund, product, or company that made false claims about using AI technology, you may have grounds for recovery.

 Gary Varnavides represents investors who suffered losses due to AI washing fraud.
-With 10 years of experience defending broker-dealers at a major securities law firm, he understands how investment products are marketed and knows how to identify when AI claims cross the line from puffery into securities fraud.
+His prior defense-side work for broker-dealers gives him practical insight into how investment products are marketed and how to identify when AI claims cross the line from puffery into securities fraud.

 Key Takeaways